Skip to content

 Stable political environment

 Singapore is a multicultural society comprising Chinese, Malay, Indian and Eurasian communities.
-There are four official languages: English, Mandarin, Malay and Tamil, with English being the most commonly used language for business.
-This cultural medley influences all aspects of Singaporean life including business etiquette.
+There are four official languages: English, Mandarin, Malay and Tamil, with English being the most commonly used language for everyday business.
+This cultural medley influences all aspects of Singaporean life, including business etiquette.

 The Singaporean business culture is formal and conservative, and punctuality is of utmost importance.
 Singaporeans are known for their strong work ethic and their commitment to excellence and professionalism.
 Organisations are generally hierarchical in nature and there are clear lines of authority.

-Understanding and respecting cultural differences is vital when doing business in Singapore; here are some dos and don’ts to guide your interactions:
+Understanding and respecting cultural differences is vital when doing business in Singapore; here are some dos and don’ts to help guide your business interactions:

 Communication